 Ask yourself what’s worse than a Costco trip with three kids?

-A Costco trip with three kids in the POURING rain!
+A Costco trip with five kids in the POURING rain!
 We were all drenched from head to toe.

 I’m not sure at what point we pushed her over the edge but by the time we pulled in our driveway we were told to get out and take the groceries inside while my mom drove off in the car for a moment to herself to regroup.

 Surely she earned some credits to curse like a sailor but she didn’t.

 Cowboy caviar is sometimes referred to Texas Caviar.
 You can use chips and eat it as a dip, as a relish on chicken or steak, or just with a fork.

 CAN YOU MAKE COWBOY CAVIAR AHEAD OF TIME?

 Yes!
 I usually make it the day of but you can prepare it a day or two ahead of time.
 Just make sure to not add the avocado until the day of.

 This Cowboy Caviar recipe is one of my favorite recipes to bring to a potluck or BBQ.
 Black beans, black eyed peas, avocado, tomatoes, and shoepeg corn tossed in a light zesty Italian dressing.

 - 1 (15 ounce) can black eyed peas drained and rinsed